alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ```

-Putting everything together we have a search engine class that implements the functionalities to index and search documents.
+Putting everything together, we have a search engine class that implements the functionalities to index and search documents in less than 80 lines of code.

 <details>
 <summary>